Luke Maile Player Props: Reds vs. Cardinals

 - The Cardinals pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Cardinals' 4.28 team ERA ranks 17th across all league pitching staffs.
+- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.41).

-- Matz (0-5) gets the starting nod for the Cardinals in his 10th start of the season.
-He has a 5.05 ERA in 46 1/3 innings pitched, with 43 strikeouts.
+- Mikolas makes the start for the Cardinals, his 11th of the season.
+He is 2-1 with a 4.77 ERA and 43 strikeouts in 54 2/3 innings pitched.

-- In his most recent outing on Saturday against the Los Angeles Dodgers, the lefty tossed 4 2/3 innings, allowing no earned runs while surrendering six hits.
+- The right-hander's last time out was on Saturday against the Los Angeles Dodgers, when he went seven innings, surrendering three earned runs while giving up six hits.

-- In nine games this season, the 31-year-old has a 5.05 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.